Player Management

 }

-For players not in the session (e.g., in save game UI), use the default avatar:
+// For players not in the session (e.g. save-game UI), use the default avatar.

 unknownPlayerImage.texture = defaultAvatar;